arka-kxqi/kii-chess/README.md

 ## What It Does

-Web3 Chess is a decentralized platform built on the EDU Testnet where players can stake cryptocurrency, mint NFTs of their matches, earn unique NFT rewards, and participate in a vibrant marketplace.
+Web3 Chess is a decentralized platform built on the kii chain Testnet where players can stake cryptocurrency, mint NFTs of their matches, earn unique NFT rewards, and participate in a vibrant marketplace.
 It provides a transparent and secure environment for players to compete, earn rewards, and collect digital assets, all while enjoying the timeless game of chess.

 ## How We Built It